dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 * **Pick a username:**  frc
 * **Choose a password:**   frc2016

 Check the _Log in automatically_ box, then click _Continue_.
-The Ubuntu installer takes over at this point ...
+The Ubuntu installer takes over at this point.
+When the installation is complete, reboot the VM.
+[Note: it may be necessary to press _[Enter]_ within the VM window to get Ubuntu to restart.]

-4.
+**Add the VirtualBox Extensions**

+The VirtualBox Extensions must be installed to support higher screen resolution and to support USB devices and the webcam.

+1. From the VirtualBox main menu, select _Devices_, then _Install Guest Additions CD image_

 (Unless otherwise noted, execute as root (via su)